 - Entrance Ticket to the Capitoline Museum

-- Take the Underground B line to Colosseo.
-It's a 10 minute walk to the Capitoline.
+Take the metro B line to Colosseo.
+From there, it's a 10-minute walk to the Capitoline

-- The Capitoline Museums are located in Piazza di Ara Coeli just behind Piazza Venezia; you can get there by taking any of the following busses: 40, 60 or 80.
+The Capitoline Museums are located on Piazza di Ara Coeli, just behind Piazza Venezia; you can get there by taking any of the following buses: 40, 60 or 80